 This DIY Christmas advent calendar is made from a dollar store cookie sheet and matchboxes covered in Christmas paper.

 Today I’m sharing an easy DIY Christmas advent calendar that anyone can make.
-It’s inexpensive and simple to put together, but it turns out really cute and is fun to use through the month of December.
+It’s simple to put together, but it turns out really cute and is fun to use through the month of December.

 Each day you open a matchbox to reveal a treat or a piece of paper with an activity written on it.
 The matchboxes have magnets on the back so that they stick to the cookie sheet.